JasonAHendry/fwd-dream/README.md

 3. Move to BMRC cluster.
 4. Run `/submit-simulation.sh`
   - Output: `results/2020-04-10_art-inv` will contain simulation outputs for 100 replicate intervention experiments.

-### Simulating migration from a source to a sink population (beta)
-I have incorporated a simple migration framework into `forward-dream` that allows the migration of infections from source population to a sink population.
-This was designed with the aim to explore genetic diversity statistics in the context of a region with unstable malaria transmission (i.e. R_0 < 1) that receives regular migration from a stable (R_0 > 1) source population.
-The workflow requires running forward-dream twice: (i) for the source population, and *saving* time-stamped genomes throughout and (ii) for the sink population, specifying the path to the source population simulation's output directory with the `-m` flag, and specifying a migration rate.
-Below I try to explain in more detail.

-1. Create *two* parameter set files, one for the source and one for the sink population.
-- I have created two examples:
-  - `params/param_migration-high-source.ini`
-  - `params/param_migration-high-sink.ini`
-- In the source population `.ini`, you should set `store_genomes=True` in the `[Sampling]` section.
-  - Genomes will be stored at a frequency specified by `div_samp_freq`
-- In the sink population `.ini`, you should set `migration_rate` flag in `[Options]` to your specified rate.
-Note that you can also initialize the simulation with `migration_rate=0`, and then introduce migration by adjusting the migration rate parameter in an `[Epoch_<name>]` section.
-I do the later in the example `.ini`.
-- The overall initialization (`init_duration`) and epoch durations should be equal for both the `source` and `sink` populations.
-This keeps the time stamping of the stored genomes aligned with time in the sink population.
-- The rate at which migration occurs in should be much less than the rate at which genomes are stored. i.e.:
-  - `migration_rate` in the sink `.ini` <<< than `div_samp_freq` in the source `.ini`
-  - Why?
-This helps ensure that every migration event samples a *unique* genome from the source population.
-If migration happens at too high a rate, you will artificially introduce IBD in the sink population by migrating over identical genomes from the source.
-2. Move the parameter files to BMRC cluster.
-2. Run `gen_submit.py -e 2020-05-06_migration-high-source -p params/param_migration-high-source.ini -s balanced -i 10`.
-- Input: `params/param_migration-high-source.ini`
-- Output: `submit_simulation.sh`
-  - This will run ten iterations of the source population, storing genomes in each.
-These can be used to feed infections into the sink populations.
-3. Run './submit_simulation.sh`
-- This submits the source simulations to the BMRC cluster.
-- Output: `results/2020-05-06_migration-high-source` will contain simulation outputs for 10 replicate source experiments.
-4. Run `gen_submit.py -e 2020-05-06_migration-high-sink -p params/param_migration-high-sink.ini -s balanced -m 2020-05-06_migration-high-sink`
-- Input: `params/param_migration-high-source.ini`
-- Output: `submit_simulation.sh`
-  - This will generate sink simulations for each of the ten source simulation.
-5. Run './submit_simulation.sh' to submit the simulations to Rescomp1.
-- Output: `results/2020-05-06_migration-high-source` will contain simulation outputs for 10 replicate sink experiments.